 The current New Jersey Devils game schedule is posted below.
 Simply click on the link and select the game you’re looking to attend.
 If the Devils don’t have a home game during your stay in New York, check and see if the New York Rangers or the New York Islanders do!

-How much do the tickets cost?
 New Jersey Devils tickets start at $50, but these are for seats in the upper rows.
-Game atmosphere is still fantastic even in the upper levels, but you are quite a ways from the action on the ice and the puck is difficult to see 😉 To get tickets with the best cost/benefit ratio you will need to spend between $100 and $260 – but since you don’t go to a NHL game everyday, a splurge now and then is ok – at least that’s what we told ourselves!
+Game atmosphere is still fantastic even in the upper levels, but you are quite a ways from the action on the ice and the puck is difficult to see 😉 To get tickets with the best cost/benefit ratio you will need to spend between $100 and $260 – but since you don’t go to an NHL game every day, a splurge now and then is ok – at least that’s what we told ourselves!

-Where do the New Jersey Devils play?
-Home games are played at the Prudential Center in Newark / New Jersey.
+Home games are played at the Prudential Center in Newark, New Jersey.
 The stadium can hold 17,615 fans and is a classic multi-functional arena: the basketball team, New Jersey Nets, played here until they moved to Brooklyn in 2012.

 Then you just have to walk 2 blocks to get to the Prudential Center.
 You can’t miss it – just follow the crowds!